shuvaethyneill/Mini-SurveyMonkey/README.md

 # Current Progress
-We have now completed the Alpha-Release.
-Our project is on schedule and can be tracked using our Jira Board: https://minisurveymonkey.atlassian.net/jira/software/projects/MS/boards/1
+We have now completed the Final Demo.
+Our project was completed on schedule and was tracked using our Jira Board: https://minisurveymonkey.atlassian.net/jira/software/projects/MS/boards/1

 This project leverages MongoDB to perform the noSQL operations in our MiniSruvey Project.
-The web application is functional and has the following features implemented so far:
+The web application is functional and has the following features implemented:
-- **Create Form View + logic**
+- **Create Form**
   - Form questions can be multiple choice, take a number input, or be a text input
     - Multiple choice fields can be individually added or removed (default of 2)
     - Number fields can have a lower or upper bound set